busypeoples/busypeoples.github.io/_posts/2015-03-15-reusable-chart-components-with-angular-d3-js.markdown

 every component receives the data needed to function.
 Any data is passed on to the  **\<chart\>** component via the _data_ property and the config respectively via the _config_ property.

-The **chart component** needs to take care of creating the initial SVG element, handling the data, computing the x,y, xAxis and yAxis properties and passing it on to any child component that has registered itself to be notified via an update.
+The **chart component** needs to take care of creating the initial SVG element, handling the data, computing the x, y, xAxis and yAxis properties and passing it on to any child component that has registered itself to be notified via an update.

 The registration part can be handled by the directive controller, everything else should be defined inside the link function.
-As soon as the data changes, the notify function is called which then simply tells the controller to notify all subscribers with the given data and configuration.
+As soon as the data changes, the _notify_ function is called which then simply tells the controller to notify all subscribers with the given data and configuration.

 ```javascript